 Employee engagement initiatives that have worked well in the past in the offline world are unlikely to work as effectively.

-In the past, employee wellness was restricted to employee health insurance plans and having a fitness center at the office or conducting fitness sessions once in a while.
+In the past, employee wellness was restricted to employee health insurance plans, having a fitness center at the office, and conducting fitness sessions occasionally.

 The pandemic has changed the paradigm of employee wellness and made it an integral part of people management.